semerdjianmary/semerdjianmary.github.io/_pages/cv.md

 * A.S. in Physics for Transfer, Los Angeles City College
 * A.A. in Liberal Arts - Natural Sciences and Mathematics, Los Angeles City College
 * A.A. in Liberal Arts - Arts and Humanities, Los Angeles City College
-* Certificate in Mathematics - Statistical Data Analytics, Los Angeles City College (In-Progress)
+* Certificate in Mathematics - Statistical Data Analytics, Los Angeles City College
-* Certificate in STEM, Health, and Fitness Pathway - Medical and Billing Coding, Los Angeles Mission College (In-Progress)
+* Certificate in STEM, Health, and Fitness Pathway - Medical and Billing Coding, Los Angeles Mission College

 Work experience
 ======